tpiros/eleventy-plugin-social-share-card-generator/README.md

 };
 ```

+#### A note on font support

+Generally speaking, Cloudinary supports all of [Google's Fonts](https://support.cloudinary.com/hc/en-us/articles/203352832-What-is-the-list-of-supported-fonts-for-text-overlay-transformation-).
+However, there could be some fonts that are not supported - please make sure you test your social share card.

 ### Configuration

 There are a vast number of options that you can configure using the plugin - some configuration options can be done from `.eleventy.js` and some from the template files.
 Find a list of possible configuration options below: